bkhanal-11/basic-image-processing/image-stitching/README.md

 RANSAC is an iterative method to estimate parameters of a mathematical model from a set of observed data that contains outliers when outliers are to be accorded no influence on the vlaues of the estimate.

-RANSAC fits $`N`$ models using different random sample $`S`$ of the whole available data each time.
-Then, for ach model it evaluates its performance ($`P`$) (i.e. number of inliers or outliers) and chooses the best one.
+RANSAC fits $N$ models using different random sample $S$ of the whole available data each time.
+Then, for ach model it evaluates its performance ($P$) (i.e. number of inliers or outliers) and chooses the best one.
 Least square method can be used to find model parameters.

 ```math
 \underset{\theta}{\mathrm{min}} \sum_{i} (y_{i} - \theta^{T} x_{i})^{2}